CeeDeeBee/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

     My favorite feature of LESS is parametric mixins.
 I fell as though I still have a lot to learn about these but I can tell that they are very powerful, especially when working on large scale websites.
-I would say that mixins in general have given me the most trouble so far.
+At the same time, I would say that mixins in general have given me the most trouble so far.
 I enjoy using them but I have found that I don't always know when I should be using a mixin and I have a tendency to want to use too many.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.